jay8park/Week-8-Assignment/README.md

 Vulnerability #1: SQL Injection
 Go to one of the Salesperson's page.
 Manipulate the URL so that you replace the id with this: ' OR SLEEP(5)=0--'
 It made sense to try doing this on the Salesperson page with a particular employee, because you would be specifically requesting someone at id X. Therefore, I tried replacing the id number with that SQL injection, (which was provided in Hints).
 This took a while to load and the result of this injection leads the page to be directed to Daron Burke's page (the first guy listed).
+If I tried this with the Red or Green Target, it would direct me to a page that says "Database query failed".

 Vulnerability #2: Session Hijacking/Fixation
+Essentially, you need to change the session id on one browser to match the session id on another browser.
+Open up two browsers, and log into one of the browsers (A).
+Don't log into the other browser (B).
+Then, get the session id of A, and change the session id of B to the A's.
+Now, in B, click "Login".
+You will be able to successfully login without having to input any credentials.

 ## Green